MicrosoftDocs/entra-docs/docs/identity-platform/quickstart-desktop-app-sign-in.md

 #### [Windows Presentation Foundation (WPF)](#tab/wpf-workforce)

-To build and run the sample application in Visual Studio, select the **Debug menu** > **Start Debugging**, or press the F5 key.
-Your application's MainWindow is displayed.
+To build and run the sample application in Visual Studio, follow these steps:

+1. Select the **Debug menu** > **Start Debugging**, or press the F5 key.
+Your application's **MainWindow** is displayed.
-When the app's main window appears, select the Call Microsoft Graph API button.
-You'll be prompted to sign in using your Microsoft Entra account (work or school account) or Microsoft account (live.com, outlook.com) credentials.
+2. Select the **Call Microsoft Graph API** button.
+1. Sign in using your Microsoft Entra account (work or school account) or Microsoft account (live.com, outlook.com) credentials.

-If you're running the application for the first time, you'll be prompted to provide consent to allow the application to access your user profile and sign you in.
+1. If you're running the application for the first time, you'll be prompted to provide consent to allow the application to access your user profile and sign you in.
 After consenting to the requested permissions, the application displays that you've successfully logged in.

 You should see some basic token information and user data obtained from the call to the Microsoft Graph API.

 ---